silviu-g6/silviu-gsg/README.md

 - 👀 I’m interested in highly scalable micro-service ecosystems revolving around Java technologies.
 - 🌱 I’m currently expanding my knowledge in Java design patterns and architectural aspects.
 - 🖥 I’m looking to collaborate on Java Backend services, React Frontend applications or Full-Stack projects with Java & React.js
-- 📫 You cand reach me at www.linkedin.com/in/silviu-gsg/

 <!---
 silviu-gsg/silviu-gsg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.